s3rgiosan/littlefoot/readme.txt

 == Description ==

 Elevate your website's user experience by incorporating lightweight and visually appealing footnotes using [littlefoot](https://github.com/goblindegook/littlefoot).
-This WordPress plugin extends the WordPress Footnotes block functionality by leveraging littlefoot.
+This WordPress plugin extends the functionality of the Footnotes block, seamlessly integrating the littlefoot JavaScript library to transform static footnotes into interactive popups.

 == Installation ==
-1. Install the plugin via the plugin installer, either by searching for it or uploading a .ZIP file.
-2. Activate the plugin.
+1. Navigate to Plugins > Add New in your WordPress admin area.
+2. Search for "Littlefoot for Footnotes".
+3. Click Install Now, then Activate.

 == Frequently Asked Questions ==